 Standard Tarp Covers

-Though good for keeping leaves and debris out of winterized pools, a key downside to note is that the cover itself can only handle a small amount of weight and runs the risk of collapsing into the pool if too much water is retained on its top.
+Though good for keeping leaves and debris out of winterized pools, a key downside is that the cover can only handle a small amount of weight and runs the risk of collapsing into the pool if too much water is retained on its top.
 Additionally, similar to solar pool covers, there can be safety concerns associated with standard tarp covers as they provide no additional security or safeguards against accidental injuries.

 Pool safety covers are intended to provide a secure barrier to prevent toddlers, infants or pets from entering or falling into the pool accidentally.
 Though not designed or intended to keep out debris or serve as a seasonal cover, pool safety nets generally prevent leaves and small tree branches from entering the pool.
 Safety nets are anchored to the sides of the pool and need two adults to be secured.
 While pricing varies on the size of your pool, safety nets are an affordable option to promote optimum safety around your pool.

 Security covers come in two styles, using either mesh or solid materials.
 Strongly constructed with an anchor system used to hold more weight, both are designed for long-term use and require very little maintenance.

 The material on the mesh pool cover is what makes it an appealing option for pool owners.
 Debris is easily blown off the top, while rain and snow simply drain through the mesh panels.
 Additionally, this material doesn’t allow puddles to form on top of the cover, as they’re anchored to the ground.

 Likewise, solid safety covers block out debris, but also offer UV ray protection.
 Though you will need to pump retained water off of these covers just as you would with a standard solid winter cover, they can be purchased with features such as an automatic pump to remove standing water.